EricLie-c/NESS-Net/README.md

 ### Pretrained Models

 We provide the parameter file for [Swin-B](https://pan.baidu.com/s/1J_inJbuq7yHsF-vqAnW2Qg), as well as the trained model parameter files for the [general stage](https://pan.baidu.com/s/1j7gSNAUQWXWcpWVLw8KtuA) and [refinement stage](https://pan.baidu.com/s/172XRL8YZVOjjfJsfdkfCNg) for replication purposes.
+The extraction code is `ness`.

 Place the Swin-B model parameter file in the current directory, and place the model parameter files for both the general stage and refinement stage into the checkpoints folder.